Robust quantum metrology with random Majorana constellations: Concluding remarks

-\emph{Concluding remarks.---} We have explored random Majorana constellations that arise as sets of points uniformly distributed on the sphere $\mathcal{S}_{2}$.
+We have explored random Majorana constellations that arise as sets of points uniformly distributed on the sphere $\mathcal{S}_{2}$.
 The concept of state multipoles, intimately linked with the inherent SU(2) symmetry, has served as our main diagnostic tool to capture the amazing properties of these states.
 Additionally, these multipoles are sensible and experimentally-realizable quantities.

 The family of symmetric states contains many metrologically useful states, including GHZ, NOON, and Dicke states, among others.
 However, all of them are extremely fragile resources.
-In contradistinction, random Majorana states, from their very same definition, promise to be robust against imperfections such as dephasing and particle losses.
-Apart from their incontestable geometrical beauty, there surely is plenty of room for the application of these states, whose generation has started to be seriously considered in a variety of physical contexts.
+In contradistinction, random Majorana states, from their very same definition, are robust against imperfections such as dephasing and particle losses.

-\emph{Acknowledgments.---} We are indebted to M.~Grassl, H.~Ferretti, A.~Steinberg, and K.~\.{Z}yczkowski for discussions.
-We acknowledge financial support from the European Union Horizon 2020 (Grants ApresSF and Stormytune), the Mexican CONACYT (Grant 254127), the Ministry of Education and Science of the Russian Federation (Mega-Grant No.14.W03.31.0032), and the Spanish MINECO (Grant PGC2018-099183-B-I00).
+We have experimentally demonstrated the usefulness of these random constellations in protocols of quantum metrology.
+Apart from their incontestable geometrical beauty, there surely is plenty of room for the application of these states in a variety of physical contexts.